Lightnicus/venjakob/docs/db.md

 - Hierarchical organization of quote content
 - Parent-child relationships for complex quote structures
 - Proper cascade deletion when parent positions are removed
+- **Tree Structure Preservation**: When copying variants, the complete hierarchical structure is preserved using a three-phase approach:
+  1. **Phase 1**: Insert all positions with temporary parent IDs and negative position numbers
+  2. **Phase 2**: Update parent references using ID mapping
+  3. **Phase 3**: Update position numbers to final sequential values

 **Drag & Drop Functionality**: The ArboristTree component in InteractiveSplitPanel supports drag and drop reordering with the following business rules:
 - Articles cannot have children (only blocks can have children)